For today’s #BringBackPaper post I thought I’d show you how to make a pocket letter, the latest fun, crafty creation sweeping the happy mail world.

 Have you heard of them?
 I hadn’t until I received one from one of my lovely pen pals, Sarah, and I then discovered this is becoming a big thing.
 Check out the #pocketletter hash tag on Instagram and you’ll find so many pretty pictures and ideas over there and visit the official Pocket Letters website.
 I knew that I’d have to have a go myself, so I thought I’d share with you how I made a pocket letter, the kind of things you can include and how it all works.

-The pocket sheet itself is a football trading cards pocket, and you’ll be able to get them from places such as Amazon and eBay.
+The pocket sheet itself is a trading cards pocket.
 I do have a fair few supplies, such as paper, washi, pens, stickers, stamps and so on, so I sat down with my various snail mail bits and pieces and got ready to create..

 I started by filling each of the pockets with pretty backing paper.
 I have these lovely little craft paper squares from Eccentric Fox, which I thought would be prefect for this.
 Don’t worry if you’ve not got anything like this, though.
 I can also see that using things like wrapping paper, old cards, brown craft paper or magazines would all be very effective.
 You’ll need to cut them 9cm x 6.5cm.